ligoj/ligoj/app-ui/README.md

 sso.content                 = {"name":"%s","password":"%s"}
 app-env                     = auto # Suffix for index and login HTML files, maybe "-prod", "auto" or empty.
 When "auto", the suffix is guessed from the way the application is started log.http                    = info # When "debug", all HTTP queries are logged.
-Increase log files.
+Increase log files. log4j2.level                = info # Configure log verbositoy of all internal components: Spring and Jetty
 ```

 ## Compatibilities